-What would you serve your vegan kimchi up with?
+What would you serve your homemade vegan kimchi up with?
 Have you got a fabulous recipe for fermented food I should be trying?

 Disclosure: This Vegan Kimchi Buddha Bowl recipe was commissioned by Mortier Pilon to show off their beautiful glass crocks and the benefits of fermentation.